kantoniak/2021z-irio/README.md

 ## Testing

-To run unit tests use the following commands in the root directory:
+### To run unit tests
+Use the following commands in the root directory:
 ```bash
 . ./test.sh
 ```

-To run stress/load tests:
+### To run stress/load tests:
 0. Build the project using the afromentioned way.

 1. After, you need to build the mockup service.
 ```bash
 cd mockup_service